maziac/DeZog/design/design.md

 - The Z80 registers (divided in main and secondary registers).
 - The stack, i.e. the stack that is currently used for push/pop.

 For each scope a variables request is done.
-Here the a variable is returned for each shown line.
+Here a variable is returned for each shown line.
 E.g. one line/variable for each register or one line/variable for each disassembly line.

 vscode works with IDs/numbers only.
 Unfortunately it is not possible